ncklinux/Checkmk/README.md

 In order to add the VM to the monitoring system do the following:

-1. Click on "Setup->Hosts->Add Host" and add your hostname (to find your FQDN use `hostname -f`)
+1. Click on "Setup->Hosts->Add Host" and add the hostname `master` (to find the FQDN use `hostname -f`)
-2. Add the IP address `192.168.57.10` (the IP can be optional if you used your real FQDN)
+2. Add the IP address `192.168.57.10` (the IP can be optional if you used your real unique FQDN)
 3. Click on "Save & go to service configuration" and you should start receiving all discovered services
 4. Use the + or - buttons to choose which ones to monitor or click "Accept all"
 5. At the top right you can see your "changes", which you have to apply manually, click on "Activate on selected sites"

 That's all, then you can check everything from the "Overview" panel, click on the "Hosts" (on number 1) and a table with the status of the VM will appear.

-For additional VMs (e.g. node), copy and install the agent.
+For additional VMs (e.g. node), copy and install the agent `vagrant scp /home/YOUR_USER/Downloads/check-mk-agent_2.1.0p18-2ec94b9ec2f2a91a_all.deb node:/tmp`.
 On the master VM (with checkmk installed), repeat the same steps from 1-5, simply add through the UI the new host.

 ![Screenshot](./misc/screenshots/checkmk_new_host.png)